Open source library for building energy and control systems

-The primary use of the library is for flexible and fast modeling of building energy and control systems to accelerate innovation leading to cost-effective very low energy systems for new and existing buildings.
+The primary use of the library is for flexible and fast modeling to accelerate innovation leading to cost-effective very low energy systems for new and existing buildings.
 The library is particularly suited for

 - rapid prototyping of new building systems,

 - design and analysis of non-conventional energy and control systems,

 - analysis of the operation of existing building systems,